polyipseity/information/special/academia/HKUST/COMP 1942/outline.md

 - [HITS algorithm](../../../../general/HITS%20algorithm.md)
   - [§ steps](../../../../general/HITS%20algorithm.md#steps)
     - HITS algorithm variant ::: It does not matter because we only use the recursive expressions to calculate the new authority and hub values.
-    - HITS algorithm termination ::: Terminate the algorithm when after rounding the values to a certain number of digits, the values have not changed.
+    - HITS algorithm termination ::: Terminate the HITS algorithm when after rounding the values to a certain number of digits, the values have not changed.
   - [§ in detail](../../../../general/HITS%20algorithm.md#in%20detail)
   - [§ authority update rule](../../../../general/HITS%20algorithm.md#authority%20update%20rule)
   - [§ hub update rule](../../../../general/HITS%20algorithm.md#hub%20update%20rule)